bsbjones27/reactProject1/weather-app/CodeNotes.md

 - What is an API call?
 	- The moment you add an endpoint to a URL and send a request to a server, this is what counts as making an API call
+	- API Doc for websites normally have an example for data fetch syntax with api calls.

 - API Fetch??